What do you mean, there are no rules? Aren’t there always rules?

 Most rules are really just advisory in nature.

 They are there to help keep you out of trouble.
 They are not there to keep you hemmed in, paralyzed with fear, or stuck in a spot that does not serve your business or enhance your life.

 Now before you send me a raging email telling me about the benefits of having rules, let me tell you that I do, in fact, believe in rules…when they make sense.
-I also know that rules provide a multitude of benefits by keeping our society humming.
+I also know that rules keep our society humming.

-But many people never “graduate” out of the rule-following mode required for becoming a productive citizen, and transform into the type of grown-up who can make rules for her own life and use her good judgment about following the existing rules that are absolutely necessary.
+Nor do they transform into the type of grown-up who can make rules for her own life, and use her good judgment about whether to follow the existing rules.

 We outgrow rules.
 We do not outgrow our values.